The 5 Best RV Toilets – Quality, Comfort, Performance

 Macerating RV toilets have a small unit with fast-rotating blades that grind the waste into a slurry before entering the holding tank.

-Dumping waste from an RV with a macerating toilet is easier since everything has be converted into a slurry which flows out better than in other toilets.
-The blades are powered by a motor hence the toilet will always need a power source to function.
+Dumping waste from an RV with a macerating toilet is easier since everything has to be converted into a slurry, which flows out better than in other toilets.
+The blades are powered by a motor; hence, the toilet will always need a power source to function.

 9. Composting RV Toilets

-Composting toilets are dry toilets (needs no water) that separates liquid waste from solid waste, where the solid waste is allowed to decompose in a holding tank to form compost matter.
+Composting toilets are dry toilets (which need no water) that separate liquid waste from solid waste, where the solid waste is allowed to decompose in a holding tank to form compost matter.

-Peat moss or saw dust is added inside the holding tank to speed up decomposition and also control odors.
-Composting toilets are not necessarily cheap but can be used in an RV and also in houses, cabins and boats.
+Peat moss or sawdust is added inside the holding tank to speed up decomposition and control odors.
+Composting toilets are not necessarily cheap but can be used in an RV, houses, cabins, and boats.

 10. Portable RV Toilets

-Portable toilets as their names suggests are toilets that can be easily carried from one point to another.
+Portable toilets, as their names suggest, can be easily carried from one point to another.
 A portable toilet can be as simple as a bucket toilet or a more sophisticated flush-type toilet.

-The main disadvantage with these type of toilets is that they need to be emptied frequently and are such not recommended for large groups.
+The main disadvantage of these types of toilets is that they need to be emptied frequently and are not recommended for large groups.

-Unlike a gravity flush RV toilet that need a dedicated dumping station, portable toilets can be emptied in any flush toilet in a matter of minutes.
+Unlike a gravity-flush RV toilet that needs a dedicated dumping station, portable toilets can be emptied in any flush toilet in a matter of minutes.

 11. Cassette Toilets